VadimZubchenko/Opifram_project_R2/backend/README.md

 Rest API for Kahvikauppa.

 #### General information
-`./routers` holds the controllers used for routes.
+`routers` holds the controllers used for routes.
-`./services` holds the services used for routes functionality.
+`services` holds the services used for routes functionality.
-`./models` holds the database models.
+`models` holds the database models.
-`./utils.js` holds useful functions for simple validations and such.
+`utils.js` holds useful functions for simple validations and such.
-`./config.js` inits environment variables.
+`config.js` inits environment variables.
-`./errorDefinitions.js` holds error definitions to handle them explicitly in middleware.
+`errorDefinitions.js` holds error definitions to handle them explicitly in middleware.
-`./middleware.js` holds useful middlewares.
+`middleware.js` holds useful middlewares.

 # Usage